Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 Understanding Your Score Section by Section

 Your TOEIC® result details your performance in each section.
-Analyzing these two scores separately is crucial for identifying areas for improvement.
+Analyzing these two scores separately is crucial for identifying your areas for improvement.

-Analyzing Your Profile
+Analyze Your Profile

-Sectional Thresholds to Know
+Section Thresholds to Know

 To reach level B2 (785 points), you must achieve a minimum of: